roman-milk/roman-milk.github.io/student-teacher.md

+===

- ****** Student Teacher Ch.
-01 ****** byStoryTeller07© Graham pretended to cane Paula and she had squealed, playing at being frightened.
+Graham pretended to cane Paula and she had squealed, playing at being frightened.
 The act had been exciting and Jenny had thought about it a lot since then.
 Last time Graham made love to her he had playfully caught her in a net and for some reason she couldn't fathom, it turned into a wild session.
 Some of that feeling had returned watching him cane Paula.

  Mister Chapman looked at her bottom in the tight skirt swaying back and forth, only just able to keep his hands away from the tight buns.
 "I have time my dear, don't worry," he said, after clearing a dry throat.